SummerY0502/Rice-CausalCoT/README.md

 setx OPENAI_API_KEY "YOUR_API_KEY"
 Note: On Windows, you may need to restart your terminal for the environment variable to take effect.
 ## File Structure
 #RAG/: Retrieval-Augmented Generation component.
 First run Gene_Intersection.py, then run Retrieve_information.py to obtain retrieval information for associated genes in the dataset.
 Retrieve_information: Retrieves associated genes from functional databases.
 Gene_Intersection: Intersection of genes in functional databases and genes in the dataset.
 #BioCoT/: Bio-a priori reasoning CoT component.
 Run GPT_BioCoT.py to output multi-dimensional reasoning evidence from RAG embeddings to outputs/.
 Execute Merge_BioCoT_Result.py to consolidate bio-a priori information for all genes into a single file: Bio_Result.csv.
-#CausalCoT/: Causal-Outcome Learning CoT component
+#CausalCoT/: Causal-Outcome Learning CoT component.
-CausalCOT_AS.py: Executes the causal structure learning component under biological prior constraints Expression_Screening.py: Using gene IDs, filter out the corresponding gene columns from the full gene expression dataset Expression_Integration.py: Merge query genes and associated genes
+CausalCOT_AS.py: Executes the causal structure learning component under biological prior constraints.
+Expression_Screening.py: Using gene IDs, filter out the corresponding gene columns from the full gene expression dataset.
+Expression_Integration.py: Merge query genes and associated genes.